Gloucestershire Basket Ball Association

 16. Annual General Meeting

-1. Only current member teams and members of the league committee are permitted to attend the Annual General Meeting.
+1. Only current member teams, members of the league committee, and guests invited by the Chair, are permitted to attend the Annual General Meeting.

 2. Each team shall be allowed one vote, provided that it is not under suspension nor owes money to the league at the time of the meeting.